ryan-cranfill/monster-mash/README.md

 The source code in the "src" directory is licensed under Apache License, Version 2.0.
 See the LICENSE file for more details.
 Note that third party code located in the "third_party" directory may be licensed under more restrictive licenses.

+## What's New??

+Added dockerfile courtesy of [rahulpowar](https://github.com/rahulpowar/monster-mash/blob/main/Dockerfile) (thank you!!).
+To use:
+`docker build . -t monstermash` and `docker run -p 8000:8000 monstermash`

+To get built files, while the container is running `docker cp $(docker ps -alq):/app/src/build/Release .`

+Also made the monstermash window square, much wow.

 ## Building

 This project uses CMake (https://cmake.org) for building.
 Some third party libraries are not part of this repository and must be installed in advance: